MDIL-SNU/SevenNet/README.md

 mpirun -np {# of GPUS to use} {LAMMPS_binary} -in {LAMMPS_script} -var pre {PATH TO SEVENNET}/pretrained_potentials/SevenNet_0/parallel_model/
 ```

-If a CUDA-aware OpenMPI is not found (it detects automatically in the code), `e3gnn/parallel` will not utilize GPUs even if they are available.
-You can check whether `OpenMPI` is found or not from the standard output of the `LAMMPS` simulation.
 Ideally, one GPU per MPI process is expected.
 If the available GPUs are fewer than the MPI processes, the simulation may run inefficiently.
-You can select specific GPUs by setting the `CUDA_VISIBLE_DEVICES` environment variable.

 **PLEASE NOTE:** Currently, the parallel version raises an error when there are no atoms in one of the subdomain cells.
 This issue can be addressed using the `processors` command and, more optimally, the `fix balance` command in LAMMPS.
 This will be patched in the future.